Based on a True Story (Lil' Mo album): Critical reception

 Based on a True Story earned generally mixed to positive reviews from music critics.
 Allmusic editor Dan LeRoy remarked that "probably the best reference point for Lil' Mo's winning blend of street smarts and classic soul divaship is Mary J. Blige, and Based on a True Story suggests that Blige could have some serious competition in the years to come."
 Diana Evans from NME wrote that "for someone who’s been coined a Missy Elliott protege, this collection is heavily soulful with only a sprinkling of hiphop’s ego.
 Lyrically, it’s the usual formulaic I-always-wanted-to-be-a-superstar and that-man-done-me-wrong stuff, but the musical intimacy on tracks [...] suggests that Lil’ Mo may well outlive her name."

 Nathasha Washington, writing for The Oklahoman, felt that Based on a True Story "affords the rapper plenty of opportunities to express her opinions regarding her family, friends and being a superstar.
 Lil' Mo is one artist to keep your eye on [...]
 The 13-track album details Lil Mo's sensuous, fierce and funny personality.
 Whether it's "My Story" as the album's opener or a memorable interpretation of Cyndi Lauper's "Time After Time," Lil' Mo establishes new ground in her solo effort."
 Billboard found that with the album, she "definitely holds her own.
 Whether singing about holding on to your dreams, remaining true to yourself, dissecting the relationship tango, or denouncing 'ghetto state-of-mind' materialism, Lil' Mo comes across as the real deal – not another assembly-line molded sound-alike."
+In a negative review for Blender, Keith Harris wrote: "Sadly, this autobiography is short on substance and long on gripes about the high-rolling lifestyle [...]
+Unfortunately, Story is longer on torch-song pianos and swelling post-gospel swoops than surefire melodies and state-of-the-art beats."

 Commercial performance

 Based on a True Story debuted and peaked at number 14 on the US Billboard 200, selling 73,000 copies in its first week.
 On Billboard's component charts, it reached number six on the Top R&B/Hip-Hop Albums chart.
-Billboard ranked the album 88th on its 2001 Top R&B/Hip-Hop Albums year-end listing.
+The magazin ranked the album 88th on its 2001 Top R&B/Hip-Hop Albums year-end listing.